With interest rates on the decline, a smart CD strategy can help you earn an extra bit of yield on your money.

-No matter where rates are at, people are still leaving money on the table if they aren’t earning any interest.
-Nearly one-in-four Americans weren’t earning any interest on their short-term savings, according to a Bankrate survey in May.
+No matter where rates are, people are still leaving money on the table if they aren’t earning any interest.
+Nearly 1 in 4 Americans weren’t earning any interest on their short-term savings, according to a Bankrate survey in May 2019.

-For those on the fence about purchasing a CD, it might be a good time to consider making the move — with two important caveats.
+For those on the fence about purchasing a CD, it might be a good time to consider making the move.
+Adam Stockton, director of consumer pricing at Novantas, says to consider these two thing before getting a CD.

-So take the time to determine if this makes sense for your money before locking in a CD.
-It’s a good idea to research CD penalties to be aware of the worst-case scenario, if you were to break the CD early.
-A four or five-year CD may have a penalty of as much as 540 days of interest in some cases.
+Research CD penalties to be aware of the worst-case scenario, if you were to break the CD early.
+A four-year or five-year CD may have a penalty of as much as 540 days of interest.

 A no-penalty CD can be a happy medium if you’re not sure when you’ll need these funds.
-A no-penalty CD offers you a fixed APY without the risk of a penalty.
-But the APY is usually lower than a traditional CD.
+As the name suggests, a no-penalty CD offers a fixed APY without the risk of a penalty.
+However, the APY is usually lower than a traditional CD.
 Often, a no-penalty CD will not allow for withdrawals to be made during the first few days (while the ones that do may charge a penalty).

 A CD ladder is a strategy where you might buy multiple CDs and stagger their maturity dates.
 This way you’re both diversifying your future rates and liquidity.

-For example, let’s say that a five-year CD doesn’t appear to be the right option for you because you’ll likely need some of those funds before the five years are up and want to avoid a penalty for early withdrawal.
-But if you had a ladder with a one-year CD, a three-year CD and a five-year CD instead, one of your CDs would be much closer to maturity if a need arose where you had to take some money out.
+For example, let’s say a five-year CD doesn’t appear to be the right option for you because you’ll likely need some of those funds before the five years are up and want to avoid a penalty for early withdrawal.
+But if you had a ladder with a one-year CD, a three-year CD and a five-year CD, one of your CDs would be much closer to maturity if you needed to access some of the money.